Chicken Fry Favorites: Oklahoma's Chicken Fried Hot Spots

 Kendall’s Restaurant – Noble

 For serious chicken fried steak fans, Kendall’s Restaurant in Noble is the place to be.
 This eatery features the Chicken Fry Challenge, an hour-long dare to devour a plate of three huge chicken fried steaks alongside a salad, potatoes, green beans, a biscuit and cinnamon rolls.
 If you’re unprepared for such a feast, the chicken fried steak comes in smaller lunch and dinner portions.
 Begin with an order of fried okra or loaded potato wedges before digging into your steak, but remember to leave room for a complimentary homemade cinnamon roll and finish your meal on a sweet note.

 Del Rancho – Central Oklahoma

 The chicken fried steak is famous on its own at Del Rancho, but diners go nuts for it on the steak sandwich supreme, where the thick ribbon of breaded beef lands between two buttery buns with lettuce, tomato and a spread of Miracle Whip.
+Country music star and Oklahoma native Toby Keith has even named this sandwich as his all-time favorite meal.
 With a handful of locations scattered throughout central Oklahoma, you’re never too far away from this Sooner State staple.